 Dextrose in Medicine

 Dextrose is sometimes prescribed by doctors alone or combined with other drugs.
 Dextrose is usually administered either intravenously (through a vein) or orally.
-Doctors use dextrose to treat low blood sugar and dehydration, as well as to provide nutrition.
+Doctors use dextrose to treat low blood sugar and dehydration.

 Doctors may recommend that people with diabetes carry dextrose tablets that dissolve in the mouth.
 These tablets can be used during episodes of low blood sugar to rapidly return blood sugar to healthy levels.